agisga/www.alexejgossmann.com/_posts/2024-01-25-LLMs-for-spaced-repetition.md

 After the partially successful attempt above, I decided to try replacing the scraped Wikipedia article on Fleiss' Kappa with a somewhat more manually curated text about Fleiss' Kappa.
 That "more manually curated text" was me copy-pasting only the relevant parts of the Wikipedia article, and with a better formatting than what I had obtained previously with the Wikipedia API Python package in an automated fashion.

-In addition, the copy-pasted Wikipedia excepts were prepended by a very simple sentence describing the task:
+In addition, the copy-pasted Wikipedia excerpts were prepended by a very simple sentence describing the task:

 `Given the text below, suggest questions and the corresponding answers to use in a quiz or exam for a class of undergraduate students.`